mari-oco/PythonSendEmail/README.md

 PythonSendEmail
 ===============

-Create and send a simple text message
+Create and send a simple email using smtplib